Ruchi016/.NET-7-Web-Application-with-Datables-and-multi-user-authentication/README.md

 # Awesome .NET 7 Web Application with DataTables Features 🌐✨

 Welcome to the Awesome .NET 7 Web Application!
 This project is a feature-rich web application built using .NET 7 framework.
 It incorporates powerful DataTables functionality for custom filtering, paging, sorting, and exporting data as Excel sheets.
 With additional features like CRUD operations, user authentication, role-based authorization, and a stunning UI, this application was built when I was learning .NET and implementing what I have learnt during my Training period.
-Let's dive in! 💪🚀
+So,let's dive in! 💪🚀

 # Features